vu-maple-lab/vu-maple-lab.github.io/_pages/openings.md

 # Open positions

 We are looking for new group members with passion, talent, and grit!
+For all applicants, please fill out the following [form](https://forms.gle/X2uJy6VzN5N2EKmc7), and we will get back to you promptly.

 ### Applications for PhD positions
-Please apply to Vanderbilt University’s computer science department.
-Mention in your application MAPLE lab and why you’re interested in joining.
+Please apply through [Vanderbilt University’s computer science department](https://engineering.vanderbilt.edu/departments/computer-science/graduate/).
+Mention MAPLE lab in your application and why you’re interested in joining.

 ### Current Vanderbilt Undergraduate and Master Students
-The best way to get started is probably to join my lab meetings and find a project in which you are interested.
-Please send me your CV and I would be happy to discuss your interests.
+Please fill out the above form and be sure to specify which projects you may be interested in.